Key Stage 1

 Tests and assessments

-Pupils are tested formally twice during Key Stage 1.
-This are carried out in a low key manner and children very much enjoy working individually and in small groups alongside their class teacher.
+Pupils are tested formally twice during Key Stage 1 (Y1 phonics screening check and end of KS assessments).
+These are carried out in a low key manner and children very much enjoy working individually and in small groups alongside their class teacher.

 Year 1 phonics screening check